catalyst-cooperative/pudl/docs/dev/existing_data_updates.rst

 EIA typically publishes an "early release" version of their annual data in the summer followed by a final release in the fall.
-Our ``data_maturity`` column indicates which version has been integrated into PUDL.
+Our ``data_maturity`` column indicates which version has been integrated into PUDL ("final" vs. "provisional").
+This column also shows when data are derrived from monthly updates ("monthly_update") or contain incomplete year-to-date data ("incremental_ytd").

 FERC publishes form submissions on a rolling basis meaning there is no official date that the data are considered final or complete.
 To figure out when the data are